 \ee \be

 \ee

 We see that \ref{159wd}~-~\ref{45p_u^*[n0]} can minimize Lagrange dual function.
-By applying the above methods, EE UAV problem can be maximized. $p_u[n]$ updates in iterative fashion while achieving the solution of EE UAV maximization problem.
+By applying the above methods, the EE UAV problem can be maximized. $p_u[n]$ updates in an iterative fashion while achieving the EE UAV maximization problem.
 The optimal solution of UAV and BS power control can be proved in another way.

 The partial Lagrangian function is $T(p_u,p_b,v, \Gamma, \lambda_r)$.
 The $T(p_u,p_b,v, \Gamma, \lambda_r)$ is expressed in (\ref{45p_u^*[34n1]}).
 Thus, the Lagrange dual function for (\ref{ob_3}) is: